tijana-zrnic/tijana-zrnic.github.io/index.md

 Until recently I took an academic hiatus to work on AI evaluation as a Member of Technical Staff at Arena.
 Before that, I was a Ram and Vijay Shriram Postdoctoral Fellow at Stanford University, affiliated with Stanford Data Science.
 I obtained my PhD in Electrical Engineering and Computer Sciences at UC Berkeley in 2023.

 In Spring 2026 I will be teaching [Reliability and Validity in Artificial Intelligence](https://bulletin.stanford.edu/courses/2280221).
+See [here](https://tijana-zrnic.github.io/stats357/) for the syllabus and further info.

 ## Contact